June 26, 2018

 By drawing backwards and beginning your new endeavor with a design philosophy, you can look forward to:

 The greatest brands of our time have a visionary behind them who sets the design philosophy for their product or service, then validates it with users.
 Having any design philosophy is a good start.
-The most effective ones have 5 characteristics:
+The most effective ones share five characteristics.

 As the saying goes, "Strategy without tactics is the slowest route to victory."
 A design philosophy isn't the place to go into all the details about how your product will work, but in order for it to be useful and effective, it needs to allude to how you will achieve your vision.